-Every panel in MetaDock is a fully isolated browser powered by Microsoft WebView2 (Edge).
+Every panel in MetaDock is a fully isolated browser powered by the Microsoft Edge Chromium engine.
 Here's how to get the most out of it.

 Browser navigation works just like Chrome or Edge — same shortcuts you already know: